JBowers0921/osticket-prereqs/README.md

 </p>
 <p>
 Go back to the download folder and open the extracted folder and find the folder named "upload".
 Copy and paste the "upload" folder into "This PC > Windows (C:)inetpub > wwwroot"  (c:\inetpub\wwwroot).
- Next, while still within the "wwwroot" folder, rename the "upload" file to osTicket.
+ Next, while still within the "wwwroot" folder, rename the "upload" file to "osTicket".
 </p>
 <br />
 <img src="https://i.imgur.com/lc28wA6.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>